 Kofteh Herati

 The dramatic large-format Herati meatballs — fist-sized lamb-and-rice meatballs concealing a soft-boiled egg and a few barberries at the center, gently simmered in a saffron-tomato gravy until the outside is set and the inside reveals its egg-and-fruit surprise when cut.
 Served on rice or with naan.
-A wedding-table dish; never weekday food.
+A wedding-table dish in Herat; never weekday food.

-A Persian wedding dish that found its highest expression in Herat.
-The egg-in-meatball technique appears across the Persian, Turkish, and Lebanese tables (Persian kufteh tabrizi is the most famous example).
-The Afghan-Herati version uses a smaller egg (quail or small chicken) and adds barberries — a Persian pantry staple that adds sour bursts.
-The ceremonial nature comes from the labor: each meatball is built slowly by hand, with the eggs placed precisely, then sealed.
+Herat, in western Afghanistan, sits close to Iran and is deeply Persian-influenced, and this egg-stuffed meatball is the local continuation of a Persian tradition.
+The egg-in-meatball technique appears across the Persian, Turkish, and Lebanese tables — the most famous example being koofteh Tabrizi from Tabriz in northwest Iran.
+The Herati version leans lighter and herb-forward: alongside lamb, rice, and split peas the mixture carries a generous amount of fresh herbs, and adds barberries (zereshk) — a Persian pantry staple that lends sour bursts.
+The ceremonial nature comes from the labor: each meatball is built slowly by hand, with the egg placed precisely at the center, then sealed.

-The first cut is theater — the meatball opens, the soft yolk runs out and bathes the tomato sauce, the barberries flash ruby red.
-Take a bite that includes meat, egg, and a barberry: lamb savoriness, egg richness, barberry sour-tart pop.
-The rice inside the meatball keeps it tender; the saffron-tomato sauce ties everything to the rice on your plate.
-The whole construction is too dramatic for everyday cooking — this is celebration food.
+The first cut is the show — the meatball opens, the soft yolk runs out into the tomato sauce, the barberries flash ruby red.
+Take a bite with meat, egg, and a barberry: lamb savor, egg richness, a sour-tart pop of barberry.
+The rice worked into the meat soaks up the juices and keeps it tender; the saffron-tomato sauce ties it to the rice on your plate.
+Too laborious for everyday cooking — this is a wedding dish.

-Rice in the meat mixture acts as a starch binder that absorbs the meat juices, preventing the meatball from becoming dense or dry — this is the Persian advantage over Italian polpette which can over-tighten.
-The 6-minute egg yields a yolk that is still liquid at the center; this is the magic moment when the meatball is cut.
+Rice in the meat mixture acts as a starch scaffold that absorbs the meat juices, preventing the meatball from becoming dense or dry — this is the Persian advantage over Italian polpette, which can over-tighten when bound with meat alone.
+The roughly 6-minute egg yields a yolk that is still liquid at the center; this is the magic moment when the meatball is cut.
 Gentle simmering (not boiling) is critical — vigorous boiling would shatter the meatballs and overcook the egg.
-Saffron is bloomed in water (not added dry) to release its color and flavor.
+Saffron is bloomed in warm water (not added dry) to release its color and flavor.

 Variations